Ping DaVinci

 Note

-The Client Secret is shown only once.
+The client secret is shown only once.
 Store it securely before navigating away from this screen.

-Step 2: Add the Incode connector in DaVinci
+Add the Incode Connector in DaVinci

 In DaVinci, add an Incode connection.
 For help, see the Ping documentation on Adding a connection.